Bob Marley instilled a love of soccer in his daughter, Cedella. Now she’s changing the lives of women and girls in Jamaica | KRDO

 As the daughter of global reggae icon Bob Marley, who was a renowned lover of the beautiful game, Cedella was never far from a soccer ball growing up.
 Had he not been a musician, Cedella recalls her father telling her, he would have wanted to be a soccer player.

-“Daddy played every day,” Marley tells CNN Sport.
+“Daddy played every day,” Marley told CNN Sport.
 “He would play anywhere he was: on the road, you’d find a field, you’d find a team.

 “Sometimes, it would be the photographers who were out there, you know; sometimes, it would be the journalists and it would be the band against the journalists.